Origines Adamantius (Origen) (c.184 - c.253 AD)

-Origines Adamantius was an early Christian philosopher and scholar.
-Educated in Alexandria he spent 28 years teaching and writing.
+Origines Adamantius (Origen of Alexandria) was an early Christian philosopher and scholar.
+Educated in Alexandria, he spent 28 years teaching and writing.
 He was so zealous in his faith that he castrated himself for reasons of purity, but was still allowed to preach despite not being an ordained priest.
 He founded a school in Caesarea that was even more prestigious than that in Alexandria, where even St. Gregory Thaumaturgus was a student.

 In the reign of Decius, Origen was imprisoned and died just after his release.
 He was among the foremost Christian scholars of his day, but often strayed from the church, blending paganism and his own unique views into his teaching.

-According to St. Jerome he wrote 800 works but only very few survive.
+According to St. Jerome, he wrote 800 works, but only a very few survive.
 Among the surviving works are letters, apologies, and exegeses.
-Unfortunately, because of this, most of his work that has passed down in quotes from later writers may be suspect due to philosophical differences.
+Unfortunately, because of this, most of his work that has passed down in quotes from later writers may have been altered due to philosophical differences.

 St. Jerome was Born at Stridon, a town on the confines of Dalmatia and Pannonia, around 340 AD and died at Bethlehem in 420 AD.